-Zoning by-laws will often use the total of “all building footprints” to determine the 20 percent allowed lot coverage restrictions.
+This is because zoning by-laws sometimes use the total of “all building footprints” to determine the 20 percent allowed lot coverage restrictions.

-However, in some areas wetland by-laws will include the above-mentioned accessory structures in the 20 percent coverage.
+However, in other areas, wetland by-laws or more restrictive zoning codes will include the above-mentioned accessory structures and landscape elements in the 20 percent coverage.

 7. What does a lot coverage checklist look like?